rombrew/phobia/README.md

 * Sensorless vector control.
 All the code of motor control was written from scratch, no external libs are used, portable as it is plain C code.
-* Advanced PWM scheme to reduce switching losses and fully utilise DC bus voltage.
+* Advanced PWM scheme to reduce switching losses and fully utilise DC link voltage.
 * Fast and robust flux linkage estimation algorithm based on Luenberger observer with gain scheduling.
 * Terminal voltage sensing to reduce the effect of Dead-Time (**EXPERIMENTAL**).